 Can you feel it?
 The first day of spring is just a few days away.
-A great way to kick it off would be to have a lovely tea party.
+A great way to kick it off would be to have an updated, modern tea party.
 There’s something really special about spending intentional time with those closest to you, and that’s what tea parties have always been about.
 It’s simple: just prepare tasty snacks, enticing desserts, and of course, a few pots of delicious tea, and invite your friends over for a great time.

 When it comes to tea parties, there’s a time and place for fine china and victorian elegance, but this spring is a great time for a modern take on the tea party, don’t you think?
 For this post, I’ve updated the tea party by taking elements from the past and giving them a much-needed refresh.
 This way, the tea party can remain beautiful and special while incorporating elements that you’d otherwise use every single day.